judy2k/doc-to-md/README.md

 ## To-Do

+- ContentStack doesn't support `--` and `---` so replace them (outside of code blocks!) with n-dash and m-dash characters.
+- Resulting Markdown occasionally includes backslash followed by line-break characters.
+Need to identify why it's happening and fix.
 - Is there a way to manage images better?
 - Can captions in the doc automatically be applied to the associated image?
-- Replace ndash in code with --
-- Handle -- (ndash) and --- (mdash) in resulting Markdown.
-Are these supported by ContentStack?